 Create Some Financial Goals

 Before you get started with your financial planning, it helps to have some goals.
 Your goals can be short-term, long-term, or, ideally, a little bit of both.
 If you’re a new parent, or getting ready for your first child, come up with some goals that will cover the expenses of a baby.
-Think about short-term family goals, like taking a family trip or saving up for a down payment on a house.
+Reach the short-term family goals has never been easier, like taking a family trip or saving up for a down payment on a house.
 Also, take your family’s future into consideration.
 You may want to think about college for your children or planning for retirement.
 Write down your goals and then follow the next steps to make them happen.

 Build a Family Budget